A guide to help recognize, respond

-If you have attended a counseling session this academic year and would like to continue in counseling, please email your counselor to schedule an appointment.
+If you have attended a counseling session with one of our counselors and would like to continue, please email your counselor directly to schedule an appointment.

-If you have questions: Email your counselor or firstname.lastname@example.org.
-You may also call, 704-233-8979, and leave a message.
-We try to return all messages within 1 business day.
+If you have questions or are a student seeking resources you can email your counselor or email firstname.lastname@example.org.
+You may also call (704) 233-8979.
+We try to return all messages within one business day.

-If you are in crisis: Please reach out.
-Someone is available 24/7.
+If you are in crisis, please reach out.

 Wingate's Office of Counseling Services provides confidential, free, short-term mental health treatment to currently enrolled undergraduate and graduate students.
 Our counselors are licensed mental health professionals and supervised graduate student interns.
 In general, counselors do not give advice, but seek to help clients understand themselves and their situation more fully in order to more clearly see their options.
 Our counselors cannot guarantee specific results, however, counseling does benefit many people.